-- a) Transportation Utility Corridor and Stoney Trail: The Transportation Utility Corridor is a provincially owned utility corridor located along the western boundary of the Plan area that contains Stoney Trail (also known as the Ring Road).
-It functions as a freeway bypass for Deerfoot Trail (Highway 2) and provides access to the Plan area by way of Glenmore Trail and the future Peigan Trail extension. - b) Grid Arterial Road Network: The Plan area is divided by a grid network of arterial roads running north-south and east-west.
-This grid network is spaced at intervals of approximately one mile apart and provides an excellent arterial network for connection into the provincial highway system (Glenmore Trail and Stoney Trail). - c) Canadian National Railway: The Canadian National Railway runs through the Janet area in an eastwest direction.
-An opportunity to service industrial lands may be possible through the development of spur lines. - d) Crown Land and Western Headworks Canal: A linear corridor of Crown Land containing the Western Headworks Canal bisects the Plan area, providing an open space link connecting the city of Calgary and Town-city of Chestermere.
+a) Transportation Utility Corridor and Stoney Trail: The Transportation Utility Corridor is a provincially owned utility corridor located along the western boundary of the Plan area that contains Stoney Trail (also known as the Ring Road).
+It functions as a freeway bypass for Deerfoot Trail (Highway 2) and provides access to the Plan area by way of Glenmore Trail and the future Peigan Trail extension.

+- b) Grid Arterial Road Network: The Plan area is divided by a grid network of arterial roads running northsouth and east-west.
+This grid network is spaced at intervals of approximately one mile apart and provides an excellent arterial network for connection into the provincial highway system (Glenmore Trail and Stoney Trail). - c) Canadian National Railway: The Canadian National Railway runs through the Janet area in an east-west direction.
+An opportunity to service industrial lands may be possible through the development of spur lines. - d) Crown Land and Western Headworks Canal: A linear corridor of Crown Land containing the Western Headworks Canal bisects the Plan area, providing an open space link connecting the city of Calgary and Tewn-city of Chestermere.
 These lands contain a regional pedestrian pathway / trail system that could connect with other open spaces and local pathways / trails in the Plan area. - e) Waterbodies: Several wetlands exist in the Plan area, with the largest being the Shepard Slough.
 The Slough is part of a larger system (the Shepard Wetland Complex) that extends southward into the city of Calgary.
 These natural systems provide a source for water storage, groundwater recharge, particle retention, and water quality protection.
 Lands adjacent to these wetlands can also be integrated into a regional open space system providing regional and local connectivity to the surrounding area. - f) Stormwater Drainage: The Plan area generally drains from north to south to the Bow River.
 The Western Headworks Canal bisects the area in two and, while it has many positive attributes as mentioned above, it is a barrier for natural drainage through the Plan area.
 Alternative methods of stormwater management need to be explored given that the natural drainage flow is severed.
-The Cooperative Stormwater Management Initiative (CSMI) is the County's post-development stormwater solution for the Plan area and the region. - g) Servicing: County piped services (water and sewer) will not be provided in this area.
-The Plan area has been planned and developed around through the provision of limited services (pump-out tanks, private communal water and sewage systems, and water cisterns).
-Although comprehensive water and wastewater servicing is not planned for the area in the near-term, this Plan commits to the future provision of such servicing through several policies. - h) Intermunicipal Interface: The Plan area abuts the city of Calgary along the Peigan Trail and Glenmore Trail (Highway 560) corridors.
+The Cooperative Stormwater Management Initiative (CSMI) is the County's post-development stormwater solution for the Plan area and the region. - q) Servicing: County piped services (water and sewer) will not be provided in this area.
+The area has been developed through the provision of limited services (pump-out tanks, private communal water and sewage systems, and water cisterns). - h) Intermunicipal Interface: The Plan area abuts the city of Calgary along the Peigan Trail and Glenmore Trail (Highway 560) corridors.
 It also abuts the Town-city of Chestermere along Peigan Trail and Range Road 282.
 Intermunicipal planning co-ordination will be required adjacent to these corridors.